tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ## Overview

+> TODO: Update this based on the changes to move the "data warehouse" into Azure SQL Database using DMS.

 World Wide Importers (WWI) has experienced significant growth in the last few years.
 In addition to predictable growth, they’ve had a substantial amount of growth in the data they store in their data warehouse.
 Their data warehouse is starting to show its age; slowing down during extract, transform, and load (ETL) operations and during critical queries.
 It was built on SQL Server 2008 R2 Standard Edition.

 The WWI CIO has recently read about new performance enhancements of SQL Server 2017.
 She is excited about clustered ColumnStore indexes.
 In addition, she has chosen to upgrade to Enterprise Edition.
 She’s hoping that table compression will improve performance, backup times, and lessen the load on the Storage Area Network (SAN).